 We now turn to the marked spectrum of halos. \textit{A priori}, one may expect the corresponding model fits to be more accurate than those of matter since (a) the free bias parameters can absorb some higher-loop effects, and (b) redshift-space distortions are, in general, weaker.
 Considering first the approaches without the infinite-loop reorganized \textit{ansatz}, a comparison between models is shown in Fig.\,\ref{fig: model_comparison_halos}.
 Each model carries a number of free parameters: $\{b_1, P_\mathrm{shot}\}$ in the linear case, $\{b_1,b_2,b_{\mathcal{G}_2},P_\mathrm{shot}\}$ for the linear reorganized model at one-loop order and $\{b_1,b_2,b_{\mathcal{G}_2},c_0^2,c_2^2,\tilde{c},P_\mathrm{shot}\}$ for the full one-loop EFT.
 These are fit to $M(\vk)$ up to $k_\mathrm{max} = 0.1\hMpc$ (linear and reorganized theory) or $0.2\hMpc$ (one-loop EFT).

 In all cases, the biased tracer model outperforms that presented in the previous section for matter, even though the convergence condition \eqref{eq: taylor-condition} becomes more difficult to satisfy due to halo bias greater than unity.
-This is attributed to the linear and one-loop bias parameters absorbing higher-order corrections.
+This is attributed to the linear and one-loop bias parameters absorbing higher-order corrections. \resub{As an example, we find that the linear bias, $b_1$, shifts from $2.11$ to $1.47$ when fitting the redshift-space marked spectrum $M(\vk)$ with EFT instead of the power spectrum.
+Similar shifts are seen for other bias parameters.}

 Whilst linear theory is aided by the free $b_1$ and $P_\mathrm{shot}$ parameters and provides a modest fit to the real-space and redshift-space monopole up to $k \approx 0.1\hMpc$, it clearly fails for the quadrupole; even though $b_1$ and $P_\mathrm{shot}$ can absorb higher-order terms, the linear model does not contain sufficient freedom to capture the true ratio of monopole to quadrupole.